wandsea/pcat-compiler/README.md

 operating or seperating.

-Tab and space (which is not in a string or comment) are special ones, so are new lines (which is not in a comment) and comments.
+Tab and space (which is not in a string or comment) are special ones, so are new lines (which are not in a comment) and comments.
 They should be totally ingored.